elvinny-is-coding/data-visualization-with-d3.js/README.md

 ## 🛠️ Features

-- **Lab 1**: A crash course on the basic of HTML, CSS and Javascript. 🚀
+- **Lab 1**: Crash course on the basic of HTML, CSS and Javascript. 🚀
 - **Lab 2**: Application of D3 JS library. 💡

 ## 📦 Installation